cmaloney111/SafeHaven/README.md

-Note for grader: Sequence Diagrams are the two '.png' files in the root of the repo
+Note for grader: Sequence Diagrams are the two '.png' files in the root of the repo.
+Also, the deployed app may take a few minutes to boot up.

 To run from the repository's root folder, install concurrently with: